c-vargas/dicee-webpage-master/README.md

 # dicee-webpage-master
 Simple one webpage dice roll game.
+Refresh the page or click 'refresh page' on the webpage for another dice roll.